Cycling in the City

 Ride Length: 3 hours

 • This tour will bring to life the beats that electrify Detroit.
-Spend an afternoon in the saddle visiting Detroit’s historic electronic music sites, including the Warehouse District, The Music Institute, and the Packard Plant.
-There will be a stop at Submerge/Underground Resistance for a tour of its Exhibit 3000, a museum and gallery dedicated to preserving the history of Detroit Techno.
-There is also a record store onsite.
+Spend an afternoon in the saddle visiting Detroit’s historic electronic music sites, including the Warehouse District, The Music Institute, and the Packard Plan, and Submerge/Underground Resistance.
+A beverage stop can be included, with top choices including SPKRBX and Spotlite.

 Ride Distance: 20 miles / Ride Length: 4 hours